 - Bike through the fields and single-track of Maras & Moray

 - Trek through Lares and enjoy the hot springs

-A two-week action packed tour designed for groups (large or small) and families alike.
+A 15-day action-packed tour designed for groups (large or small) and families alike.
 Created to be moderately challenging, this tour encompasses many favorite outdoor activities.
 Incorporating traditional sightseeing & guided tours, trekking (1-3 days), fly fishing & mountain biking, these activities all feature.
 This itinerary is meant to be flexible and can be adapted based on the group requirements.